 During my short tenure with Threewalls (departing amidst major institutional and leadership changes at the end of 2015), I curated two on-site exhibitions (Jovencio de la Paz and Anthony Baab), one off-site exhibition (A Very Long Engagement) at Vox Populi in Philadelphia that featured the work of Cauleen Smith and Claire Pentecost, oversaw the direction and installation artist-led shows (Fraser Taylor, Laura Davis, Seth Kim-Cohen, Brandon Alvendia), represented the gallery at art fairs and symposia, co-managed The Propeller Fund with colleagues at Gallery 400, and contributed to the ongoing work of Threewalls’ Community Supported Art and Phonebook programs.

 Threewalls continues to do good work today, transitioning from a bricks-and-mortar gallery to an itinerant model in early 2016 in response to contemporary discourse about the intersections of art, social justice and community.
-The organization continues to support artists and collaborative projects, especially those that are best presented outside of traditional art spaces, thereby expanding the discourse around contemporary art presentation and exhibition, and breaking down walls to contemporary art that are firmly in place in so many communities.
+The organization continues to support artists and collaborative projects, especially those that are best presented outside of traditional art spaces, thereby expanding the discourse around contemporary art presentation and exhibition, and breaking down walls to contemporary art in so many communities.